oatlog/oatlog/doc/planning_report/main.typ

 // https://chalmers.instructure.com/courses/232/pages/work-flow-timeline-and-tasks

-#pagebreak()
 = Risk analysis and ethical considerations
-// Democratizing compiler
-// Proving correctness on optimizations.

-We do not think there are any severe ethical considerations for this project, since there are no research participants involved.
+We do not think there are any severe ethical considerations for this project since there are no research participants involved.
 However, the impact of the correctness of our engine is amplified by any users of it since user code correctness depends on our engine, so we need to be careful about correctness.
 One potential pitfall for us is that we implement semantics that are different from what the users expect or add unsound optimizations.
-We think the cost of our and faculty time for this project is outweighed by the research value.
+It is therefore important that we specify our behavior and try to statically prevent bug classes in our compiler where possible.
+We think the cost of our and faculty time for this project is outweighed by its research value.

-#pagebreak()
 = Time plan
 See next page.